syncfusion-content/angular-docs/angular-2/Barcode/Getting-Started.md

 ## Script and CSS Reference

-Create a **HTML** page and add the scripts and CSS references in the order mentioned in the following code example.
+Create a page and add the scripts and CSS references in the order mentioned in the following code example.

 {% highlight html %}